 The COVID-19 crisis has had an unprecedented impact on the global economy, trade and investment.
 The crisis has brought about major upheaval worldwide and sparked a debate on the need to overhaul national and European trade and industrial policies, by upgrading and guaranteeing "strategic production" (in areas such as health, pharmaceuticals, telecommunications, transport, etc.).

 The EU's decision to promote the dual digital and green-economy transitions will inevitably have consequences for European trade policies.
 In this context, the tools of the European trade policy need to be revamped.
 Among these instruments, the EU's bilateral free trade, economic partnership and investment agreements play a particularly important role.

-Over the last number of years, the EESC, civil society and the social partners have repeatedly asked to be properly and more closely involved in the various stages leading to the conclusion of bilateral trade (or investment or economic partnership) agreements between the European Union and other trading partner countries.
+The EESC, civil society and the social partners wish to be properly and more closely involved in the various stages of bilateral trade (or investment or economic partnership) agreements between the European Union and other trading partner countries, including: